 Forty Days of Teaching

-Verse 3 tells us he spoke about the kingdom of God.
-In other words, he's teaching them how God's kingdom is going to advance in this next phase, the era of the Church.
+Verse 3 tells us he spoke about the Kingdom of God.
+In other words, he's teaching them how God's Kingdom is going to advance in this next phase, the era of the Church.
 We are now moving on in God's salvation purposes.
 Jesus is going to shortly leave the earth.
-He is going to give full authority to his disciples, as we saw in the great commission in Matthew 28 verses 16 to 20.
-He is going to send them the Holy Spirit, and they're going to advance God's kingdom.
-He taught them about the kingdom of God.
-Verse 4 describes one occasion and this occasion is the last recorded resurrection appearance, which takes the number of recorded resurrection appearances to 10.
-If we gather together all the obvious strands of Scripture from the four gospels, from 1 Corinthians 15, and from Acts 1, these are our primary sources that describe these historical events, we have the tenth appearance.
+He is going to give full authority to his disciples, as we saw in the great commission in Matthew 28: 16 - 20.
+He is going to send them the Holy Spirit, and they're going to advance God's Kingdom.
+He taught them about the Kingdom of God.
+Verse 4 describes one occasion and this occasion is the last recorded resurrection appearance, which takes the number of recorded resurrection appearances to ten.
+If we gather together all the obvious strands of Scripture from the four Gospels, from 1 Corinthians 15, and from Acts 1, these are our primary sources that describe these historical events, we have the tenth appearance.
 There could easily have been many other appearances.
-He actually says that, 'He appeared to them over a period of 40 days,' which could have been many more appearances, but 10 appearances are recorded for us.
+He actually says that, 'He appeared to them over a period of 40 days,' which could have been many more appearances, but ten appearances are recorded for us.

 The Final Appearance

 Verse 4, this is the last occasion, as we'll see, as we read the text.
-Let's read verses 4 to 8 of Acts 1,
+Let's read Acts 1: 4 - 8,

 Restoration of Israel